volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 };
 ```

-The action calls `fetchUsers` function that uses `axios` to perform a call to an API (`/users` endpoint).
+The action calls `fetchUsers` function that uses `axios` to make a call to an API (`/users` endpoint).

-In tests, we do not want to send a real request, but to just mock it and return some example response.
+When testing, we do not want to send a real request, but only mock it and return a sample response.

 Install the following libraries: